Ermuthu/Thesis-Project/README.md

 #### User stories

-- On initial render of home page, users will be prompted to login through their spotify account, once successfully logged in, they are redirected to their home page (/home).
+- On initial render of home page, users will be prompted to login through their spotify or google accounts, once successfully logged in, they are redirected to their home page (/home).
-- On the home screen, they will have a nav bar with a playlist, progress, logout, and home button
+- On the home screen, they have the option to search through Spotify's API or youtubes.
-- They can search for a new song through different types of meditations
+- They can search through artists, songs, playlists or genres.
-- They can set goals for their meditations and keep track of them, as well as keep track of the meditations they liked
+- They will soon be able to set goals for their meditations and keep track of them, as well as keep track of the meditations they liked

-### Technologies
-  *  REACT: Frontend
-  *  Express: Backend and API
-  *  Postgres
-  *  CSS
-  *  Auth

 **Login Page**
 ![Wireframe 1](./images/login.jpg)